danbee/jekyll-video-tag/README.md

 ### Usage

-Add the CSS or Sass file to your site.
+Place the `video_tag.rb` file in your `_plugins` directory and add the CSS or Sass file to your site.

 ```liquid
 {% video {embed-url} width={width} height={height} %}